alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 The party will awaken to the sound of the ship's bell ringing.
 The Lambent Zenith is under attack again.

 #### Ship Attacks
-Rather than deal with trying to run a massive combat encounter that
+Rather than deal with trying to run a massive combat encounter that would just get bogged down we are going to do it in the abstract

 Each segment causes _one_ effect (roll or choose):